Kanchenjunga Circuit Trek

 Breakfast

-The average tea houses that provide breakfast includes a breakfast set (toast, chapati, or Tibetan, hot drinks), Tibetan bread, pancakes, cereals, paratha, vegetarian soup, eggs, etc.
+The average tea houses that provide breakfast includes a breakfast set (toast, chapati, or Tibetan bread, hot drinks), Tibetan bread, pancakes, cereals, paratha, vegetarian soup, eggs, etc.

 Lunch and Dinner